saraantonijevic/WaveletMatrixProject/README.md

   - Explore wavelet coefficients using plots for better insight of their signal components.

 ## Vignette

-For a detailed overview and examples, look at the [WaveletMatrixOverview vignette](vignettes/WaveletMatrixOverview.md).
+For a detailed overview and examples, check out the [Wavelet Matrix Overview vignette](https://saraantonijevic.github.io/WaveletMatrixProject/WaveletMatrixOverview.html).

 ## License